 Personally I think you'd be better off joining a community project from home in Canada - let them worry about the security aspects of the trip.
 They'll have experience of the place and know how to reduce the risk. over 6 years ago

 If I were you I would definitely avoid unnecessary travel to Venezuela.
 Crime is rampant and authorities extremely corrupt and incompetent.
 Venturing into Venezuela by crossing borders poses a high risk as Venezuelan officials, most of them involved with drug trafficking will try to get something from you, specially if you have blatant foreign features, stick to Colombia only.
 Hope that anytime Venezuela can overcome its poor safety issues. over 6 years ago

 Venezuela is not really tourist or traveler friendly.
 If you go there you should go with an organized tour.
 It is an incredible country. you have the Caribbean on one side, the Andes, large savannas, Orinocco Delta, jungles and anacondas--(stay away).
 But also lots and lots of trash.
 Only travel with licensed taxi's.
 There are many fake taxi drivers that will pick you up at the airport and then take you out and rob you.
 Know exchange rates.
 US dollar is valuable and if you know how to buy and sell you can (at least) pay for your trip this way.
 Risky but everyone does it.
-Excellent treking and backpacking in the Andes. almost 6 years ago
+Excellent treking and backpacking in the Andes. over 6 years ago